 Miss Finnerty will be joining the St. Monica community as the new First Grade teacher.
 She is passionate about Catholic education and is excited to engage her students through faith-filled learning.
 Miss Finnerty was born and raised in Scottsdale, Arizona, where she had the privilege of attending Catholic schools.
 From there, she went on to attend Gonzaga University where she earned a degree in Sociology and a Masters in Initial Teaching, with an endorsement in Reading.
 During her time at Gonzaga she fell in love with the Pacific Northwest and stayed in Spokane to teach Kindergarten.

 She is inspired by the honesty and enthusiasm young students have for learning and for the world around them.
 In her free time, she loves to challenge herself with new water sports, spend time with her family, go horseback riding and learn how to play golf.
 Miss Finnerty can't wait to meet you and St. Monica's lifelong learners.

-Miss Pomada loves teaching 2nd grade at St. Monica Parish School.
-Although this is her eighth year at St. Monica, Catholic education has always been a part of her life.
+Mrs. (Pomada) Farrell loves teaching at St. Monica Catholic School.
+Although this is her ninth year at St. Monica, Catholic education has always been a part of her life.
 She grew up in Catholic schools in Bothell and South Everett and went on to attend the University of Portland, earning a degree in Early Childhood and Elementary Education with a major in Spanish.
 After finishing her undergraduate work, she taught first grade through the PACE program at the University of Portland (Pacific Alliance for Catholic Education) at a Catholic school in Yakima, WA while earning her Masters in Education and a reading endorsement.
 Her study abroad experience in college began in her a love for Spain and Andalucia that she enjoys sharing with her students.